OWMC/nextjs-mosh/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-## Notes

-Server components (non interactive server js - builtime or runtime server rendering) Client components (interactive browser js) (react apps, CRA SPAs, no seo, extra round trips for data) - runtime client rendering

-Use SCs whenever possible.

-'use client' will make a component CR. use it atomically.

-Static (builtime) vs Dynamic (run/request time) server rendering

-Next uses caching on the fetch function (no-store/revalidate every X seconds).

-By default Nexjs caches the data => renders the page statically at build time (SSG).
-If we set no-store, Nextjs sees the page as dynamic, and renders the page serverside at runtime (SSR).